jccuevas/cpp-docs.es-es/docs/standard-library/regex-traits-class.md

 ### <a name="parameters"></a>Parámetros

-`ch` El elemento que se va a convertir.
+*CH* el elemento que se va a convertir.

 ### <a name="remarks"></a>Comentarios